Newborn Vitamin K Injections

 What is it?

 In the United States, the practice of newborn vitamin k injections has become almost universal.
-However, this routine newborn procedure is unique to the US and is controversial in other nations.
-This practice was born (pun intended) during the hospital age of routine separation of mothers from their babes, before rooming-in was an accepted practice.
+However, this routine newborn procedure is controversial in other nations.
+It originated during the hospital age of routine separation of mothers from their babies, before rooming-in was an accepted practice.

 Why is this done?

-The rationale for newborn vitamin K injection at birth is that newborns are born with a "deficiency" of vitamin K. This perceived "deficiency" can lead to decreased clotting ability of the blood, that can leave the newborn more susceptible to hemorrhage.
+The rationale for newborn vitamin K injection at birth is that newborns are born with a "deficiency" of vitamin K. This perceived deficiency is based upon a comparison of newborn levels to normal adult values.
+Low levels of vitamin k can lead to decreased clotting ability of the blood, that can leave the newborn more susceptible to hemorrhage.
 The risk is quite small, only about 1 in 200, but it does exist.
 The following factors increase risk of hemorrhage in newborns:

 Risk Factors for Cerebral Hemorrhage